This leaflet provides information about the normal immunisation schedule for people in the UK.

 The aim is to protect people who are more likely to develop complications from flu.
 You should be immunised against flu each autumn if you are aged 65 or over.
+Children aged 2-7 are now immunised each year.
 Also, people of any age in any of the following at-risk groups.
 If you:

-- Have any chronic (ongoing) lung diseases.
-Examples include: chronic bronchitis, emphysema, cystic fibrosis and severe asthma (needing regular steroid inhalers or tablets).
+- Have any ongoing (chronic) lung diseases.
+Examples include chronic bronchitis, emphysema, cystic fibrosis and severe asthma (needing regular steroid inhalers or tablets).
 It is also recommended for any child who has previously been admitted to hospital with a chest infection.

 - Have a chronic heart disease.
 Examples include angina, heart failure or if you have ever had a heart attack.

 - Have a serious kidney disease.
-Examples include nephrotic syndrome, kidney failure, a kidney transplant.
+Examples include nephrotic syndrome, end-stage chronic kidney disease, a kidney transplant.

 - Have a serious liver disease such as cirrhosis.